Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Introduction

 \section{Introduction}

-Hypergraphs are useful mathematical representations of overlapping and nested subsets of interacting units, including groups of genes or brain regions, which cooperate in order to perform vital biological functions; economic cartels of companies that collude with an eye to reducing competition and inflating the prices of goods and services; political or military coalitions of state or non-state actors seeking to achieve shared political or military goals; and groups of products that are purchased together.
+Hypergraphs are useful mathematical representations of overlapping and nested subsets of interacting units, including groups of genes or brain regions performing vital biological functions; economic cartels consisting of companies that collude with an eye to reducing competition and inflating the prices of goods and services; political or military coalitions of state or non-state actors seeking to achieve shared political or military goals; and groups of products purchased together.
+A hypergraph with $N \geq 2$ units consists of $\binom{N}{2} + \binom{N}{3} + \ldots + \binom{N}{N}$ possible hyperedges of sizes $2$, $3$, $\ldots$, $N$.
+In other words, hypergraphs consist of many possible hyperedges of small and large sizes that can overlap or be nested, whereas graphs consist of edges of size two.
 An example of a hypergraph is shown in Figure \ref{fig:hyperedge}.
-The displayed hypergraph with five units is a subset of a hypergraph with 678 units we analyze in Section \ref{sec:application}.

-Despite the vast range of applications, the statistical analysis of hypergraphs is challenging, for at least three reasons.
+Despite the vast range of applications highlighted above, the statistical analysis of hypergraphs is challenging, for at least three reasons.
 First, a hypergraph with $N$ units consists of $\sum_{k=2}^N {N \choose k} = 2^N - N - 1$ possible hyperedges.
 In other words, the number of possible hyperedges is exponential in $N$, whereas the number of possible edges in a graph is quadratic in $N$.
 As a result, the statistical analysis of hypergraphs is more challenging than the statistical analysis of graphs.
 These challenges are exacerbated by recent advances in collecting digital data, which have enabled the collection of large hypergraphs \citep{kim2023, maleki2022}.
 Second, hyperedges can overlap, and the probabilities of overlapping hyperedges should be related: e.g., the probabilities of publications involving researchers 1, 2, and 3 (hyperedge $\{1, 2, 3\}$) and researchers 1, 2, and 4 (hyperedge $\{1, 2, 4\}$) should be related, because both publications involve researchers 1 and 2.
-Third, small hyperedges can be nested in large hyperedges, and the probabilities of nested hyperedges should be related: e.g., if researchers 1 and 2 publish with researchers 3 (hyperedge $\{1, 2, 3\}$) and 4 (hyperedge $\{1, 2, 4\}$), then 1 and 2 may very well publish with both 3 and 4 (hyperedge $\{1, 2, 3, 4\}$).
+Third, small hyperedges are nested in larger ones, and the probabilities of nested hyperedges should be related: e.g., if researchers 1 and 2 publish with researcher 3 (hyperedge $\{1, 2, 3\}$) and researcher 4 (hyperedge $\{1, 2, 4\}$), then 1 and 2 may very well publish with both 3 and 4 (hyperedge $\{1, 2, 3, 4\}$), suggesting that the probabilities of hyperedges $\{1, 2, 3\}$, $\{1, 2, 4\}$, and $\{1, 2, 3, 4\}$ should be related.